Yann39/self-hosted/README.md

 When the TCP traffic will go through the VPN tunnel, additional `60` bytes headers will be added to the original packet (to keep it secure), thus using `1360` will prevent the size of the encapsulated packet to go beyond the MTU of the VPN interface (`1420`).

+Note that you can also use the `--clamp-mss-to-pmtu` option (instead of `--set-mss 1360`) to automatically set the TCP MSS to the Path MTU (Maximum Transmission Unit) minus 40 bytes (which accounts for TCP/IP headers).

 #### Measure speed with iPerf